How is Kaiser Permanente different from other health plans?

 • Children can get regular well-child visits and immunizations.

-• Our online tools, healthy living classes, and wellness programs give you the inspiration and information you need to live well.
-(Classes vary by location, and some classes may require a fee.)
+• Our online tools, reliable health information, and wellness programs give you the inspiration and information you need to live well.

 We’ve carefully selected our doctors so you can make the right choice for you and your family.
-We have highly respected doctors from some of the top medical schools in the country.
+At Kaiser Permanente medical offices, we have highly respected doctors from some of the top medical schools in the country.
+And our contracted providers in the Core network must meet strict standards established by our physician leadership.

 How do I choose my doctor?

-You can use kp.org to browse our doctor profiles to see education, credentials, specialties, profile photos, and everything else you need to know to select a doctor who’s right for you.
+You can use kaiserpermanente.vitalschoice.com to browse our doctor profiles to see education, credentials, specialties, profile photos, and everything else you need to know to select a doctor who’s right for you.
 You can search by location, gender, specialty, and language spoken.
-And in most regions, you can call Member Services for help selecting a doctor.
-(In Hawaii, you can use kp.org to search for a doctor, but you’ll need to call the facility where you plan to receive care for help in making your selection.)
+If you’d like assistance, you can call Member Services for help selecting a doctor.
 Find out more about choosing a physician.

 Where can I get care?

-You have many locations to choose from, and most of them offer multiple services under one roof.
-You can see your doctor, get a lab test or an X-ray, and pick up your medications — all without leaving the building.
+There are Kaiser Permanente medical offices, other network care providers, or both, in your area, offering a wide range of care.
+At our primary care centers, you can see your doctor, get a lab test or an X-ray, and pick up your medications — all without leaving the building.

 How do I make an appointment?